nyalloc/moka/README.md

 # moka
 Cross-Platform Real-Time Physically-Based Rendering for C++! glTF-friendly!

+# status
+This project needs to be updated.
 As of 25/08/2019, the Hunter Package manager project has been closed.
-This project will be updated to use vcpkg soon!
+Many of the project's dependencies have been updated, breaking the uses in Moka.
+An updated version that uses vcpkg and with updated dependencies is under development.

 Example Renders:
 ![alt text](examples/renders/render1.png "Current Build")